khushicoder2003/ai-job-impact/README.md

 # ai-job-impact
-Teen Lifestyle & Mental Health Insights: Data Analysis & BI Reporting
+AI Job Impact Analysis: Data Analysis & BI Reporting Overview

-Overview:
-This project utilizes IBM Cognos Analytics to analyze teen lifestyle and mental health data, transforming raw information into meaningful insights.
-Through interactive dashboards and reports, the project highlights behavioral trends and their impact on mental well-being, enabling better understanding and decision-making for stakeholders.
+This project leverages IBM Cognos Analytics to analyze the impact of artificial intelligence on jobs and employment trends.
+By transforming raw data into interactive dashboards and reports, the project highlights how AI is influencing job roles, skill demands, and workforce dynamics, providing valuable insights for stakeholders.

-Objectives:
+Objectives
-Data Modeling: Build a structured data model to ensure reliable and consistent reporting.
+Data Modeling: Develop a structured data module to ensure accurate representation of job-related metrics.
-Interactive Visualization: Develop dynamic dashboards for exploring relationships between lifestyle habits and mental health.
-Business Insights: Identify key factors such as screen time, sleep patterns, and academic stress affecting teen well-being.
+Interactive Visualization: Create dashboards to explore the impact of AI across different job roles and industries.
+Business Insights: Identify trends in job displacement, skill requirements, and emerging opportunities due to AI.
-Technical Mastery: Demonstrate expertise in IBM Cognos features like calculated measures, filters, and visual storytelling.
+Technical Mastery: Demonstrate proficiency in IBM Cognos tools such as filters, calculations, and advanced visualizations.

-Dataset Profile:
+Dataset Profile
-Name: Teen Mental Health Dataset
+Name: AI Job Impact Dataset
-Source: Synthetic / Educational Dataset
+Source: Public / Educational Dataset
 Format: CSV
-Dimensions: 13 columns × 1200 rows
+Dimensions: 10 columns × 1000 rows (approx.)
-Domain: Healthcare / Behavioral Analytics
+Domain: Technology / Employment Analytics
 Description:

-This dataset captures various aspects of teenage life, including social media usage, sleep duration, academic performance, and psychological indicators.
-It is designed to study how lifestyle choices influence stress, anxiety, and depression levels among teenagers.
+This dataset focuses on how artificial intelligence is affecting employment across various sectors.
+It includes information about job roles, required skills, automation risk, industry trends, and the potential impact of AI on workforce demand.

-Key Insights:
+Key Insights
-Trend 1: Higher daily screen time is associated with increased stress and anxiety levels.
-Anomaly 2: Some teenagers with balanced social and physical activity still show signs of anxiety, suggesting underlying factors beyond lifestyle.
-Prediction 3: Teens with low sleep duration and high academic pressure are more likely to experience depressive symptoms over time.

-Conclusion:

-This project demonstrates how raw behavioral data can be transformed into actionable insights using IBM Cognos Analytics.
-The interactive dashboards provide a clear understanding of mental health patterns, enabling stakeholders to identify risk factors and make informed, data-driven decisions.
+Trend 1: Jobs involving repetitive and routine tasks show a higher risk of automation due to AI advancements.
+Anomaly 2: Certain traditional roles continue to grow despite high automation potential, indicating adaptability or evolving job requirements.
+Prediction 3: Demand for AI-related and technical skills is expected to increase significantly, leading to the creation of new job opportunities in the future.
+Conclusion

+This project demonstrates how data analytics can uncover the evolving relationship between AI and employment.
+Using IBM Cognos Analytics, the project delivers an interactive reporting framework that helps stakeholders understand trends, anticipate changes, and make informed decisions in a rapidly transforming job market.